 This testing will take place during the mandatory orientation.
 Please check the schedule for more information.

 It is important that you provide immunization records.
-Please visit the Counseling Services to understand what vaccinations and forms are needed.
+Please visit the Registrar's Office to understand what vaccinations and forms are needed.

 Mandatory Health Screening

 - All international students must participate the mandatory health screening test.

 - The health screening test will be administered during the mandatory International Student Orientation by our Hendrix Health Care Center.

 - Following the health screening test, a TB test will be made required or optional for students depending on the the results of your health screening test.

 - If you do not complete the entire Health Screening Test process, a hold will placed from Hendrix Health Center preventing from future course registrations.